Munfred/scbb/README.md

 Both courses have a shared set of lectures, and different labs and evaluations.
 The lectures are open for online auditing, please reach out to eduardo.beltrame@mbzuai.ac.ae if you'd like to audit.
 The materials for the labs will be made available in this repository, but labs cannot be audited online.

 ## Evaluation
-The evaluation for this course attendance/quizzes, problem sets (PS), one take-home midterm exam
+The evaluation for this course will be comprised of:
+- (10%) Attendance/quizzes
+- (35%) Problem sets (PS), may be solved in groups but turned in individually
+- (10%) One take-home midterm exam (equivalent to a problem set, but must be solved alone)
+- (15%) One midterm project to be done in groups of 2-4 people, to be presented on April 3
+- (30%) One final project to be done in groups of 2-4 people (may be the same group as the midterm project, may expand on the same topic).
+To be presented on the weeks of April 21-30.

 ## Course schedule
 The weekly course schedule is below.
 Please note that this is the first time this course is being taught, and there might be adjustements to the schedule, content and activities depending on course pace and opportunity to host guest speakers for some lectures.